 Type: CNAME Record

-Host: your desired subdomain ("something" in the case of something.yourdomain.com)
+Host: your desired subdomain ("book" in the case of book.miami-beach.homes)

 Value: cname.hospitable.rentals